Unity-Technologies/furioos-sdk-js/README.md

 <img src=".docs/assets/sdk-ui-example.png" width="600">

 ## How it works ?
-For example if you want to create a way to change the color of a GameObject using a color picker on your website <br/>
+For example if you want to create a way to change the color of a Material using a color picker on your website <br/>
 <br/>
 <img src=".docs/assets/SDK Example 1.jpg">